Frequently Asked Questions About Barcodes

 3. You will become the legal owner of the barcodes we give you (we don’t merely sell you a ‘license’ to use barcode numbers for a certain period of time);

-4. Our barcodes are accepted by more retailers in the UK (and worldwide) than the barcodes from any other barcode reseller;
+4. Retailers accept our barcodes in Ireland (and worldwide) more than any other barcode reseller;

 5. Instant delivery of EAN, UPC, ITF and ISBN barcodes (not ISSN or QR);